melonTree68/melontree68.github.io/_posts/2025-07-28-perplexing-determinant.md

 Consider a permutation matrix $P$. $P^2=I$ implies that the minimal polynomial of $P$ is a divisor of $z^2-1$.
 That implies that the minimal polynomial of $P$ has no repeated roots.
 Hence $P$ is diagonalizable, proving the desired result.

 Consider a row-multiplying matrix or a row-addition matrix $E$, which is an invertible triangular matrix.
-By selecting proper $r_1,\dots,r_n$, $\text{diag}(r_1,\dots,r_n)E$ is a triangular matrix with pairwise distinct entries, and is hence diagonalizable.
+By selecting proper $r_1,\dots,r_n$, $\text{diag}(r_1,\dots,r_n)E$ is a triangular matrix with pairwise distinct diagonal entries, and is hence diagonalizable.
 That proves the desired result.

 Now the proof is completed.
 {% endcapture %}